Chicago students return from Puerto Rico hurricane relief trip

 "We went to someone's house in a retirement home and she wanted us to sing for her because she didn't get a lot of company.
 And she seemed really happy, she kept laughing," added Caleb Ramos, another participant on the trip.

 Exhausted as they are, tomorrow it's back to school.
-Though student Carlos Ramos said the biggest lesson he's learned isn't from a classroom, but from the group's time in Puerto Rico.
+Though student Carlos Morales said the biggest lesson he's learned isn't from a classroom, but from the group's time in Puerto Rico.

 "The biggest thing that changed me is that we were there to help them, but in reality they were also helping us," he said.